5l1v3r1/Process-Access-Token/README.md

 # Process-Access-Token
-Opening a process access token
+Getting a handle to a process access token